 Results of spider vein treatments

-With either kind of treatment, it can take several weeks to see the results.
-And not all the veins may disappear completely after a single treatment, which is why a series of treatments may be needed.
+It can take several weeks to see results from both light-based treatment and sclerotherapy.
+Not all of your treated veins may disappear completely after a single treatment, so multiple sessions, spaced out, may be needed.